Trionic T5.5: Description

 Saab Trionic’s ignition system consists of an ignition cassette with four ignition coils, one for each spark plug.
 The ignition system is capacitive.
 The spark plugs are used as sensors to detect combustion and pre-ignition/pinging.
-This renders camshaft position detector and knock sensor redundant.
-This function also enables effective detection of misfires, which is an OBD II demand.
+This renders the camshaft position detector and knock sensor redundant.
+This function also enables the effective detection of misfires, which is an OBD II demand.
 The fuel injection is fully sequential and is dependent on the MAP (Manifold Absolute Pressure).
 Boost pressure control (L and R engines) utilises a solenoid valve pneumatically connected to the turbocharger’s waste gate.

 The system was fitted on models Saab 900, Saab 9000 and Saab 9-3.
 This information is however most accurate for the SAAB 900.

 Fuel

 Fuel injector valves

-The fuel injector valves are of a solenoid type with needle and seat.
+The fuel injector valves are of a solenoid type with a needle and seat.
 They are opened by a current flowing through the injector's coil and are closed by a strong spring when the current is switched off.
 To ensure as optimal combustion as possible and with that lower exhaust emission the injectors are equipped with four holes, which gives a good distribution of the fuel.
 The squirts of fuel are very exact positioned (two jets on the backside on each inlet valve).
 This put very high demands on the fixation of the injectors.
 To secure this fixation the injectors are fixed in pairs by a special retainer between cylinders 1 – 2 and 3 – 4.
 The injectors are electrically supplied from the main relay, while the ECU grounds the injectors.